proplot-dev/proplot/docs/projection.rst

 Formatting projection axes
 --------------------------

-`~proplot.axes.CartopyAxes` and `~proplot.axes.BasemapAxes` have
+`~proplot.axes.CartopyAxes` and `~proplot.axes.BasemapAxes` both
+derive from `~proplot.axes.ProjectionAxes`, which provides a `~proplot.axes.ProjectionAxes.format` method.
-``format`` methods with identical usage. ``format`` can be used to draw gridlines, add gridline labels, set gridline label locations, modify the projection bounding box, and add and stylize geographic features, like land masses, coastlines, and international borders.
+`~proplot.axes.ProjectionAxes.format` can be used to draw gridlines, add gridline labels, set gridline label locations, modify the projection bounding box, and add and stylize geographic features, like land masses, coastlines, and international borders.
 These methods also call ``format`` on `~proplot.axes.Axes`, and so can be used for subplot titles, a-b-c labels, and figure titles as before.

 .. code:: ipython3